CONJUNCTIONS

 And

-He didn’t write, and I didn’t fell at rest.
+didn’t write, and I didn’t fell at

-Both … and
+… and

-He was both degraded and expelled.
+was both degraded and expelled.

-He is both a drunkard and a coward.
+is both a drunkard and a coward.

 Also